10 Rules to rule shirts

 Finally the chest, waist and seat area should fit comfortable, with enough room to move comfortably.
 Depending on your body and taste, back darts can give a great look and fit, though they can restrict movement a bit if too tight.

-If you’re just starting to build out your wardrobe, a few shirts in different colours will easily give you a broad style range to pair between your jeans and suits, according to the situation.
+If you’re just starting to build out your wardrobe, three three shirts in different colours will easily give you a broad style range to pair between your jeans and suits, according to the situation.

 —Introduction to Suits– Brief History of Suits – Suit Fit, The Trousers – Suit Fit, the Jacket – Suit Fit, the Waistcoat – Suit Fit, the Shirt — Off the Peg Suits – Made to Measure Suits – Bespoke Suits – Some Suit Mistakes –